Svay Rieng province

-Districts and municipalities
+Communes, Districts and municipalities

-The province is subdivided into 6 districts and 2 municipalities.
+The province is subdivided 6 districts and 2 municipalities, which are further divided into 80 communes.

-These 6 districts and 2 municipalities are subdivided into 84 khums and 690 phums.
+These 6 districts and 2 municipalities are subdivided into 80 khums and 690 phums.

+Religion

+The state religion is Theravada Buddhism.
+More than 99.8% of the people in Svay Rieng are Buddhists, It's the second most Buddhist province in the country.
+Chams have been practicing Islam for hundreds of years.
+A small percentage follow Christianity.

 Geography

 The province projects into Vietnam and is referred to as the Parrot's Beak (Vietnamese: Mỏ Vẹt).